 You may be interested to read

 The full paper: Chu JJ, and others.
 Mifepristone and misoprostol versus misoprostol alone for the management of missed miscarriage (MifeMiso): a randomised, double-blind, placebo-controlled trial.
 Lancet.
 2020;396:770–778

 A cost analysis of the MifeMiso trial: Okeke Ogwulu CB, and others.
 Cost-effectiveness of mifepristone and misoprostol versus misoprostol alone for the management of missed miscarriage: an economic evaluation based on the MifeMiso trial.
 BJOG: An International Journal of Obstetrics and Gynaecology 2021;128:1534– 1545

 NICE guideline.
 Ectopic pregnancy and miscarriage: diagnosis and initial management (NG126), 2019

 Tommy’s PregnancyHub: Missed miscarriage - information and support.

 The Miscarriage Association: information about missed miscarriage.

-Funding: This research was commissioned by the National Institute for Health Research (NIHR) and was funded by the NIHR Health Technology Assessment Programme.
+Funding: This research was commissioned by the NIHR and was funded by the NIHR Health Technology Assessment Programme.